voarsh2/UnityMCPIntegration/README.md

 **Option B: Import Custom Package**
 1. Clone this repository or download it as a zip
 2. In Unity, go to `Assets > Import Package > Custom Package`
-3. Select the `UnityMCPConnection.unitypackage` file
+3. Select the `UnityMCPIntegration.unitypackage` file

 **Option C: Manual Installation**